kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

 ## Create a deployment and expose it on the gateway

-This definitely *will* be in the exam.
+Configuring `HTTPRoute` definitely *will* be in the exam.

 This is the Gateway API equivalent of defining an `Ingress` for a service.
 I would also expect it to appear in the next version of CKAD whenever this is announced.

 1. Create a deployment and expose it